orizens/orizens.com/src/pages/blog/2017-12-27-upgrading-to-angular-5-using-httpclient-jsonp-with-parameters.md

 tags:
   - angular2
 ---
-[Angular](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) released **version 5** &#8211; deprecating the old http module &#8220;**@angular/http**&#8221; with the replacement of &#8220;**@angular/common/http**&#8220;.
+[Angular](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) released **version 5** - deprecating the old http module &#8220;**@angular/http**" with the replacement of &#8220;**@angular/common/http**&#8220;.
 Along with the http module, the jsonp module was also deprecated in favor of a better replacement which is included with the new HttpClient.
 The usage of jsonp is a little bit different with this version.
-My open source project, [ngx-typeahead](https://www.npmjs.com/package/ngx-typeahead) &#8211; is an auto suggest directive for Angular-  allowing to query a remote source either with jsonp or http (and with version 0.1.0 &#8211; static list as well).
-In this article, i&#8217;m sharing the steps I took for upgrading the package to use HttpClient and performing a jsonp request with parameters.<!--more-->
+My open source project, [ngx-typeahead](https://www.npmjs.com/package/ngx-typeahead) - is an auto suggest directive for Angular-  allowing to query a remote source either with jsonp or http (and with version 0.1.0 - static list as well).
+In this article, i'm sharing the steps I took for upgrading the package to use HttpClient and performing a jsonp request with parameters.<!--more-->

 ## Step 1: Updating The Module Imports